-- j.
-Building design: All buildings shall be designed to be compatible with the surrounding residential neighborhood.
+- Building design: All buildings shall be designed to be compatible with the surrounding residential neighborhood.
 All building elevations shall be approved by the Development Review Board. - k.
-Circulation plan: The applicant shall submit a circulation plan to ensure minimal conflicts between the student drop-off area, potential van and bus drop-off area, parking, access driveways, pedestrian and bicycle paths on site. - 9.
-Public utility buildings, structures or appurtenances thereto for public service uses.

-10. Recreational uses including commercial stables, ranches and tennis clubs (see section 1.403 for specific uses and development criteria for each).
+Circulation plan: The applicant shall submit a circulation plan to ensure minimal conflicts between the student drop-off area, potential van and bus drop-off area, parking, access driveways, pedestrian and bicycle paths on site. - Public utility buildings, structures or appurtenances thereto for public service uses. - 10.
+Recreational uses including commercial stables, ranches and tennis clubs (see section 1,403 for specific uses and development criteria for each).

-A. Permitted uses.
-Buildings, structures or premises shall be used and buildings and structures shall hereafter be erected, altered or enlarged only for the following uses:

-1. Group homes.
+- Permitted uses.
+Buildings, structures or premises shall be used and buildings and structures shall hereafter be erected, altered or enlarged only for the following uses: 1.
+Group homes.

-23. Dwelling unit(s), including Vacation rental or Short-term rental.
+- 12. Day care home. - 23.
+Dwelling unit(s), including Vacation rental or Short-term rental. - 34.

-$3\frac{3}{4}$ .
 Accessory buildings; swimming pool, private home occupations and other accessory uses.
-The landing and taking-off of aircraft is not a valid accessory use in residential districts and is prohibited.

-$4\overline{5}$ .
-Temporary buildings for uses incidental to construction work to be removed upon completion or abandonment of construction work.

-56. Model dwelling units.

-6.18.
-Wireless communications facilities; types 1, 2, and 3, subject to the requirements of Sections 1.906, 3.100 and 7.200.
+The landing and taking-off of aircraft is not a valid accessory use in residential districts and is prohibited. - Temporary buildings for uses incidental to construction work to be removed upon completion or abandonment of construction work. - 56.
+Model dwelling units. - 67.
+Municipal uses. - 6.18.
+Wireless communications facilities; types 1, 2, and 3, subject to the requirements of Sections 1.906, 3.100 and 7.200. - B. Uses permitted by conditional use permit.

-1. Wireless communications facilities; type 4, subject to requirements of sections 1.400, 3.100 and 7.200.

-2. Residential health care facility (see section 1.403 for criteria except as modified in section 5.704.C.)
+- 1. Wireless communications facilities; type 4, subject to requirements of sections 1.400, 3.100 and 7.200. - 2.
+Residential health care facility (see section 1.403 for criteria except as modified in section 5.704.C.)

-A. Permitted uses.
-Building, structures or premises shall be used and buildings and structures shall hereafter be erected, altered or enlarged only for the following uses:

-1. Single-family dwelling having either party walls or walled courtyards, including Vacation rental or Short-term rental.

-2. Accessory buildings and uses customarily incident to the permitted uses, including private garage, home occupations, swimming pools and recreation buildings.
-The landing and taking-off of aircraft is not a valid accessory use in residential districts and is prohibited.
+- A. Permitted uses.
+Building, structures or premises shall be used and buildings and structures shall hereafter be erected, altered or enlarged only for the following uses: - 1.
+Single-family dwelling having either party walls or walled courtyards, including Vacation rental or Short-term rental. - 2.
+Accessory buildings and uses customarily incident to the permitted uses, including private garage, home occupations, swimming pools and recreation buildings.
+The landing and taking-off of aircraft is not a valid accessory use in residential districts and is prohibited. - 13.
+Group homes. - 4.
+Municipal uses. - 3.15.
+Wireless communications facilities; Types 1, 2, and 3, subject to the requirements of Sections 1.906, 3.100 and 7.200. - 46.
+Temporary sales office buildings and model homes. - 57.
+Churches and places of worship. - 68.
+Day care home. - B. Permitted uses by conditional use permit. - 1.
+Wireless communications facilities; Type 4, subject to requirements of sections 1.400, 3.100 and 7.200. - 2.
+Residential health care facility (see section 1.403 for criteria except as modified in section 5.804.D.)

-'3.
-Group homes

-3.15.
-Wireless communications facilities; Types 1, 2, and 3, subject to the requirements of Sections 1.906, 3.100 and 7.200.

-1. Wireless communications facilities; Type 4, subject to requirements of sections 1.400, 3.100 and 7.200.

-2. Residential health care facility (see section 1.403 for criteria except as modified in section 5.804.D.)